tacodtripe/vehicle-rent/README.md

 - HTML
 - CSS

+### Prerequisites

+- Text Editor (VSCode for example)
+- Node and npm instaled
+- Browser

 ## Getting Started - How to deploy on your machine

 - Clone the project
-- run `npm install` at your command line
+- run `npm install` at your command line to install al dependencies
 - run `npm start`

-### Prerequisites
+### Testing

-- Text Editor (VSCode for example)
-- Browser
+- run `npm test` and your terminal

 ## Author